foursquare/exceptionator/README.md

 To enable and configure git blame support:

-*  Supply a local clone of the git repository in the gitRoot option
+*  Supply a local clone of the git repository in the `git.repo` option
 *  Supply `backtrace.interesting.filter`, a list of regular expressions specifying lines to include when traversing down the stack to find who to blame (match at least one)
 *  Optionally supply `backtrace.interesting.filterNot`, a list of regular expressions specifying lines to